eafit-apolo/apolo-users/docs/source/software/managementsoftware/slurm/fairshare.rst

 .. note::

-	In this case the fairshare has been configured with small values, since it has been tested in Apolo test environment, which has few resources and is used for testing before moving to production, also has the centOS 8 operating system.
+	In this case the fairshare has been configured with small values, since it has been tested in Apolo test environment, which has few resources and is used for testing before moving to production, also has the CentOS 8 operating system.

 Authors
 -------